serhioms/DisruptorFlow/README.md

 ## Sync Task

-Sync task is descendent of TaskSync.
-Disruptor flow start it, wait for the end then start next task in a sequence.
+Sync task is descendent from TaskSync<T>.
+Flow disruptor start it, wait for the end then start next task in a sequence.
 All synchronous tasks run in the same thread.

     public class TestSyncTask extends TaskSync<TestContext> {
     	int id = tasskIdGenerator.incrementAndGet();